safdar-azeem/prisma-sharding/README.md

   it is reported as started.
 Defaults to `500`.
 - `SHARD_STUDIO_SHUTDOWN_TIMEOUT_MS`: time to wait for owned Studio processes to close during shutdown before sending a force-stop signal.
 Defaults to `5000`.
+- `SHARD_STUDIO_PORT_SCAN_LIMIT`: how many ports above the preferred one to try when ports are held by other projects or processes.
+Defaults to `100`.
+- `SHARD_STUDIO_REGISTRY_DIR`: location of the per-user Studio identity registry.
+Defaults to a `prisma-sharding-studio` directory in the OS temp dir.
+Entries contain only credential-free fingerprints, ports, pids and project roots.
 - `SHARD_STUDIO_VERBOSE`: print detailed Studio startup diagnostics.
 Defaults to `false`.
 - `SHARD_STUDIO_DEBUG`: alias for `SHARD_STUDIO_VERBOSE`.

-When multiple APIs use the same shard configuration locally, the first API starts the Studio processes and later APIs reuse the existing Studio ports.
+When the same project runs `db:studio` from multiple terminals, the first run starts the Studio processes and later runs reuse them after verifying the identity fingerprint.
+Different projects never share Studio processes, even when they point at the same databases — each project gets its own instances on its own ports.
 Reused-only commands stay quietly attached, preventing process supervisors from printing a normal child-exit message.
 Pressing Ctrl+C only stops Studio processes started by the current CLI run; reused processes are left running.